How To Make Cold Brew Coffee At Home

 Enjoy your result

-➻ Grinding the coffee to the right level: Unlike normal brewing, the cold brew technique requires a very specific type of ground coffee.
+• Grinding the coffee to the right level: Unlike normal brewing, understanding how to make cold brew coffee requires knowing that this technique needs a very specific type of ground coffee.
 Grinding the coffee to a coarseness level closer to raw sugar prevents the coffee from getting too bitter when soaking overnight.
-It’s better to grind the beans in small batches instead of in one go.
+It's better to grind the beans in small batches instead of in one go.

-➻ Experimenting with a higher coffee-to-water ratio: The recipe above utilizes a standard ratio of 1 ounce of ground coffee per 1 cup of water, making it easier to scale the ratio up or down.
+• Experimenting with a higher coffee-to-water ratio: This cold brew recipe utilizes a standard ratio of 1 ounce of ground coffee per 1 cup of water, making it easier to scale the ratio up or down.
 Drip coffee only uses ½ ounce of ground coffee per 1 cup of water.

-Gently straining and never squeezing: What makes the Starbucks coffee so beloved is their Toddy System, which utilizes gravity to gently and naturally separate the cold brew from the coffee.
+• Gently straining and never squeezing: What makes the Starbucks coffee so beloved is their Toddy System (a gravity-based cold brew extraction system), which utilizes gravity to gently and naturally separate the cold brew from the coffee.
 While you lack the exact tools to do it like Starbucks does, you can mimic the technique at home by using a cheesecloth and a strainer to gently extract the cold brew.
 Strain in batches for the best control.
 After finishing, remember to never squeeze the ground coffee in the cheesecloth, as that will make the coffee concentrate bitter.

 So, how did you enjoy the tutorial?
-Did you see how simple the recipe is?
+Did you see how simple this cold brew recipe is?
 Are you feeling like making some cold brew coffee yet?
 The secret to making the best of that summer cold caffeine goodness on par with the most famous coffee brands is now resting in your hands!
-Let’s get brewing!

 Protips for better brewing

 I really love making cold brew coffee.
-It’s among one of the easiest and most flexible brewing methods, and despite its time-consuming nature, the end result is definitely worth the trouble and anyone can do it at their leisure and in their own home.
-And you definitely don’t need a cold brew coffee maker to help you make it at all!
+It's among one of the easiest and most flexible brewing methods.
+Despite its time-consuming nature, the end result is definitely worth the trouble and anyone can do it at their leisure and in their own home.
+You definitely don't need a cold brew coffee maker to help you make it at all!

-No, and no if I have to repeat again.
+• No, absolutely not.
 As explained above, cold brew coffee uses a very different brewing method from most other coffee drinks, using cold water and time instead of hot water to make the coffee concentrate.
 Iced coffee is just traditionally hot brewed coffee cooled down and served with ice.

-The most obvious difference between them, even showing in their name, is the different temperatures used in each method, which yield very different cups of coffee as a result.
+• The most obvious difference between them is the different temperatures used in each method, which yield very different cups of coffee as a result.
 In terms of taste, because cold brew coffee uses cool water instead of hot water to brew, it has less acidity and bitterness than hot brew coffee, giving the drink a lighter taste.

 Another difference is the time needed to prepare each of them.
 Hot coffee can be prepared in a variety of ways, from manually brewing to using a brewing machine, both of which should only take a couple of minutes.
 Cold brew coffee, however, takes at least 12 hours to make.

-The answer is yes; whether it be a blessing or a curse, cold brew coffee contains more caffeine than other coffee drinks.
+• The answer is yes; cold brew coffee definitely contains more caffeine than other coffee drinks.
 Due to the brewing method used to create cold brew coffee – leaving the coffee exposed to the water for a very long time – cold brew coffee also contains the highest concentration level of caffeine among other coffee beverages.

 You Might Also Like